cyclus/cycamore/DEPENDENCIES.rst

    If you need/want more information about dependency installation please read `dependency installation documentation <put_a_link_there>`_.

 #.
-Download the |Cyclus| Debian installation package corresponding to your
+Download the Cyclus Core Debian installation package corresponding to your
    Ubuntu version (`14.04
    <http://dory.fuelcycle.org:4848/ubuntu.14.04/cyclus_1.4.0.deb>`_ or
    `16.04